Snipaste/translations/README.md

 # How to translate

-Though you may open the .ts files with a text editor and start translating, we strongly recommend you translate them using [Qt Linguist](http://doc.qt.io/qt-5/qtlinguist-index.html).
+Though you may open the .ts files with a text editor, we strongly recommend you translate them using [Qt Linguist](http://doc.qt.io/qt-5/qtlinguist-index.html).

 For your convenience, we have prepared the portable packages of Qt Linguist: